 Using a lighter bat will increase bat maneuverability, making it easier to make fine adjustments to the bat’s motion (i.e. to adjust for unexpected speed or movement of the ball) during your swing.
 This means, assuming you’re keeping your eye on the ball, that you’ll hit a few balls more squarely and foul off a few you might not have touched before.
 The increased bat maneuverability will mean more consistent contact.
 So when in doubt, or if you’re slumping, go lighter to give yourself a bit of an edge.

-However, using a lighter bat also means that you have a smaller sweet spot to work with.
-And any ball missing the sweet spot won’t be getting out of the infield.
+But using a lighter bat also means a smaller, less powerful sweet spot to work with.
+And any ball missing that sweet spot won’t be getting out of the infield.
 In that sense, a heavier bat will give you more room for error.

-In effect, the better you are, the more you can gamble with heavier bats.
+The more consistently you can make good contact with a variety of pitches, the more you can gamble with heavier bats.
 Incidentally, Babe Ruth used the heaviest bat in history, at 46 ounces.
-Mo Vaughn uses a 36-ouncer.
+Mo Vaughn used a 36-ouncer.
 Bobby Bonilla also used a heavy bat, but he sucked.
 Most Major Leaguers use a bat in the 31- to 32-ounce range.
-Check out this article and this article too for some unique perspectives on the history of bats.
+Check out this article for some unique perspectives on the history of bats.

-I think length is just a matter of preference.
+Length is just a matter of preference.
 Play around with different lengths until you find one that feels right.
 Keep in mind that a longer bat puts more weight out further from the hands, which in effect makes it heavier to swing than a shorter bat of the same weight.
+Different body types and different mechanics may dictate which bat length works best.

-Today’s bats are lighter than those of the past.
+Today’s bats are different than those of the past.
 They have larger barrels and thinner handles.
-Babe Ruth and Hank Aaron used similar bat models but the Babe’s bat weighed 42 ounces while Aaron’s was just 33 ounces.
 Ruth used a 36″ and 42 ounce bat with a medium handle and medium barrel.
 Hank Aaron used a bat similar to Babe Ruth’s except his was 35″ long and weighed 33 ounces.
 Mickey Mantle used a medium handle and a small to medium barrel, at 35″ long and 32 ounces.
 Roger Maris used a medium barrel with a medium handle.

-I’m not even going to get into the whole aluminum vs. wood argument because, if you’re reading this article, chances are that you won’t need to hit with a wood bat for a while.
+If you’re reading this, chances are that you won’t need to hit with a wood bat for a while.
 But try it sometime.
-You will instantly notice that a wood bat is balanced differently and that balls come off of it differently, so it might take a bit of practice to get it down.
-But if you learn to hit well with wood, you will murder the ball with metal.
+You will instantly notice that a wood bat is balanced differently and that balls come off of it differently.
+If you learn to hit well with wood, you will murder the ball with metal.

 A starting player needs to learn to make contact with the ball and hit close to the sweet spot of the bat before performance differences in the bats become an important factor.